I-Superior/Apex-Hunter-smp/README.md

 - Use Stripe CLI for local webhook testing:
   - stripe listen --forward-to localhost:3000/webhook

-Tips for a beautiful repo
-- Add a short GIF that highlights the landing hero and a hover effect on a rank card.
-- Use a 640px-wide GIF; keep under ~3MB for GitHub display.
-- Add an `assets/preview.gif` and update the README image URL to point to it.

 Contributing
 - Fork → branch → PR.
 Keep UI changes focused and include screenshots/GIFs for visual updates.